-If you’re eating spicy foods, playing a high energy sport, or giving a nerve-wracking presentation during class or at work, chances are you might experience a little perspiration.
-But for some people, excessive sweating can occur for no apparent reason -- even when they’re not working out or freaking out.
-So, what exactly causes excessive sweating, and what's hyperhidrosis?
+If you're eating spicy foods, playing a high-energy sport or giving a nerve-wracking presentation for work or class, chances are you might experience a little perspiration.
+But for some people, excessive sweating can occur for no apparent reason — even when they're not working out or freaking out.
+So, what exactly causes excessive sweating and what's hyperhidrosis?

 There are a few different types of excessive sweating, such as palmar hyperhidrosis (affects underarms and face), primary focal hyperhidrosis (affects palms & soles), primary axillary hyperhidrosis (affects palms, feet, armpits, groin area, and under breasts), and plantar hyperhidrosis (affects the feet).

 While everybody sweats, the type of excessive sweating that characterizes hyperhidrosis is unpredictable and can happen without any specific reason.
 It can occur in one area of the body, like the palms of your hands, the soles of your feet, or under your breasts — but it can also be systemic and affect your entire body at once.
 That’s just life.
 For some people, hyperhidrosis symptoms are so severe that it becomes a lot, causing quite a bit of stress and discomfort, ultimately impacting one’s everyday life.
 If you’re dealing with it, we’ve got your back.

 Normally, a person sweats to help their body maintain a stable and healthy temperature.Without sweat, the body would overheat.
 That is why you sweat when you’re outside on a warm summer day or during an intense workout.
 Those with hyperhidrosis, however, will sweat more than their bodies need them to.